astiusa/node-voisus/docs/users.md

 ### deleteUserById(userId, callback)

-This function creates the users in the voisus server.
+This function deletes a user by id.

 __Arguments__